Brandon-Wass/Imaging_Instructions/README.txt

 !!!!!!                                                      !!!!!!
 -#-#-#-#-#--#-#-#-#-#--#-#-#-#-#--#-#-#-#-#--#-#-#-#-#--#-#-#-#-#-

-# Use GParted to shrink partitions (Don't shrink /boot/ or /part1/)
+# Use GParted to shrink partitions (except shrink /boot/ or /part1/)
   - Take note of empty spaces before, between, and after partitions, their sizes, and partition formats
   - Keep in mind:
     - 1MB = 1,000,000 bytes